Fioricet with Codeine

 OTHER USES: This section contains uses of this drug that are not listed in the approved professional labeling for the drug but that may be prescribed by your health care professional.
 Use this drug for a condition that is listed in this section only if it has been so prescribed by your health care professional.

 This medication may also be used to treat migraine headaches.

 Take this medication by mouth with or without food, usually every 4 hours as needed or as directed by your doctor.
 Do not take more than 6 capsules in a 24-hour period.
 If you have nausea, you may take this medication with food.
 Consult your doctor or pharmacist about other ways to decrease nausea (e.g., antihistamines, lying down for 1-2 hours with as little head movement as possible).

-The dosage is based on your medical condition and response to therapy.
-If you are extremely drowsy after using this medication, consult your doctor or pharmacist promptly.
-Your dosage may need to be lowered.
+The dosage is based on your medical condition, age, and response to therapy.
 This medication works best if it is used as the first signs of a headache occur.
 If you wait until the headache has worsened, the medication may not work as well.

 This medication may cause withdrawal reactions, especially if it has been used regularly for a long time or in high doses.
 In such cases, withdrawal symptoms (such as runny nose, watery eyes, mental/mood changes, seizures) may occur if you suddenly stop using this medication.
 To prevent withdrawal reactions, your doctor may reduce your dose gradually.
 Consult your doctor or pharmacist for more details, and report any withdrawal reactions immediately.